Achaemenid architecture: History

-Naqsh-e Rustam
+Naqsh-e Rostam

-Naqsh-e Rustam is an archaeological site located about 6 kilometers to the northwest of Persepolis in Marvdasht region in the Fars province of Iran.
-Nash-e Rustam acts as a necropolis for the Achaemenid kings, but is a significant historical entity in that it also housed ancient Elamite relief, as well as later relief by the Sassanid kings.
-Naqsh-e Rustam is not the actual name of this massive structure, but is the New Persian compound word composed of "Naqsh" meaning "face", or "facade", and "Rustam" referring to the hero of the Persian epic Shahnameh.
-The Elamites, Achaemenids, and the Sassanids lived centuries before the drafting of the Shahnameh by the Persian poet Ferdowsi, and therefore the name is a misnomer, the result of the great amnesia of Persians about their ancient past, that settled over them after being conquered by the Arabs.
+Naqsh-e Rostam is an archaeological site located about 6 kilometers northwest of Persepolis in the Marvdasht region of Fars province, Iran.
+Nash-e Rostam acts as a necropolis for the Achaemenid kings, but is a significant historical entity in that it also housed ancient Elamite relief, as well as later relief by the Sasanian kings.
+Naqsh-e Rostam is not the actual name of this massive structure, but is the New Persian compound word composed of "Naqsh" meaning "face", or "facade", and "Rostam" referring to the hero of the Persian epic Shahnameh.
+The Elamites, Achaemenids, and Sasanians lived centuries before the drafting of the Shahnameh by the Persian poet Ferdowsi, and therefore the name is a misnomer, the result of the great amnesia of Persians about their ancient past, that settled over them after being conquered by the Arabs.

 The name therefore is a retrospective creation, due to lack of historical documents and lack of any inclusive knowledge of its origin.
 In ancient Persia, this structure would overlook the now long gone city of Istakhr easily accessible from Persepolis.
 Istakhr had a religious role as it was the place where Achaemenids held their reverence of the water goddess Anahita.
 The structure is carved into a native limestone rock mountain, and houses the burial chambers of Darius the Great, Xerxes I, Artaxerxes I, and Darius II, all Achaemenid monarchs of Persia.
 There is also an incomplete tomb, as only its lower cruciform arm is carved out of the rock, while the rest is unfinished.
 It is speculated to belong to king Darius III.